agorf/tileproxy/README.md

 To shut down the server, hit `Ctrl-C`.

+To clear the cache, remove the path `~/.cache/tileproxy`.

 **Warning:** Before using a map tile service with this program, please ensure downloading and caching tiles does not violate its terms of use.
 Additionally, virtually all map tile services require the display of a relevant copyright